 - Will an implant cause my teeth to move?
 In fact, dental implants, because they are fixed, help prevent adjacent teeth from shifting.

 - What is the implant process like?
-On your first appointment, Dr. de Jongh will do a detailed consultation and take a series of records to plan your implant placement.
+At your first appointment, Dr. de Jongh will do a detailed consultation and take a series of records to plan your implant placement.
 He will make a general recommendation of what you will need and schedule you for a final consultation one week later.
 In this week, Dr. de Jongh will work closely with his lab technician to create a customized 3-D rendering of your mouth and plan all aspects of your implant placement.
 Dr. de Jongh will go over your implant treatment plan in detail and answer any questions you may have.
 Once this step is complete, you will be scheduled for 2-3 weeks out and your implant and custom fitted guide and abutment will be fabricated.
 On the day of surgery, you will be mildly sedated, we recommend having a driver, and the implant will be placed along with a healing abutment (or cap).
 You will be left to heal for 2-3 months before we place the custom abutment and take the final impression for your crown or bridge.
 After this appointment, we will send your impression to our laboratory, where your permanent restoration will be made in 2-3 weeks.
 At this point, we will verify that your implant is stable and completely healed and place the restoration.

 Schedule your consultation today to learn more.